-Offline prominence is determined by the size of the company, and how well known it is.
-Online prominence for determining local rating comes from the national SEO factors of the site like page authority, backlinks, review count, social media and directory listings.
+Offline prominence is determined by the size of the company and how well-known it is.
+Online prominence for determining local ratings comes from the national SEO factors of the site, like page authority, backlinks, review count, social media, and directory listings.
 All things being equal, the site with better organic SEO will win in the category of prominence and receive a favorable search engine rank.

 It’s up at the top of the search results where more and more users are relying on the quick recommendation of the map to find phone numbers and driving directions to area businesses.

-Here are the top 5 things you can initiate today to get better scored by google local
+Here are the top 5 things you can do today to get better scored by google local

 Verify your location.